wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/Troubleshooting.md

 You can find log messages related to egress in the Storage logs.

-- To output most information for troubleshooting, temporarily set the the log level to **Trace**.
+To output most information for troubleshooting, you should temporarily set the the log level to **Trace**.

 ### OMF ingress message debugging

-In order to troubleshoot problems between an OMF application and Edge Storage, enable debugging.
+In order to troubleshoot problems between an OMF application and Edge Storage, you should enable debugging.

 - Set an appropriate value for the *IngressDebugExpiration* property in a storage runtime configuration.